Accessibility with Block Kit

 Accessibility in your apps means ensuring users with disabilities can understand, navigate, and interact with them effectively.
 And it benefits everyone!
 Consider that everyone at some point in life will experience a disability, whether it be permanent, temporary, or situational (think "I sat on my glasses and can't quite see today").
 Building your apps in an accessible way will make the world a better place.

-Here are our tips and recommendations for how to make your apps accessbile while using Block Kit, broken down by color, content, and screen reader considerations.
+Here are our tips and recommendations for how to make your apps accessible when using Block Kit to compose your app's surfaces.

 There are two main rules around the use of color: